-Toddler sexual behaviour: what’s normal?
+Toddler sexual behaviour: what’s typical?

-Normal toddler sexual behaviour: what it looks like
+Typical toddler sexual behaviour: what it looks like

 Your toddler might:

-- touch or rub his genitals
+- touch or rub their genitals

-- show his genitals to someone else
+- show their genitals to someone else

 - look at or touch the genitals of familiar children or adults in a fun way during play, at bath time or in the toilet

 - repeat words, expressions and slang for toileting, body functions or body parts

 - show interest in body parts and how they work.

 The behaviour described above is typical for toddlers.
 Your child might behave in these ways because: